Denyme24/mcp-payments-demo/README.md

 This is a demonstration project showing:

 1. How to implement an MCP server
-2. How to expose MongoDB data as MCP resources
+2. How to expose MongoDB data as both MCP resources and tools
-3. Two ways to access the data:
+3. Multiple ways to access the data:
    - Through MCP Inspector (for developers)
    - Through Claude AI (for end users)
+   - Through direct tool calls
 4. How LLMs can interact with structured data

 The MongoDB connection and resource configurations are specific to this demo.
 You'll need to modify them for your use case.